Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 And by "extremely unlikely" I mean _much much more_ unlikely than Torino winning the championship.
 Instead, a new _realization_ would be obtained, absolutely different from the previous one, but still similar to it in its underlying stochastic structure, being based on the same transition probabilities between states (i.e., on the same transition matrix).

-More in detail, we simulated here a chain that is 9 times as long as the original one, thus representing a _possible_ full game without stoppage or extra time, made up of 90 endless minutes of boring idle play.
+More in detail, we simulated here a chain that is 9 times as long as the original one, thus representing a _plausible_ full game, without stoppage or extra time: just 90 endless minutes of boring idle play.
-So, go and move the slider above to the right and you will experience the same excitement of an entire game condensed into a few seconds!

 ## Introducing the formalism
 A __random process__ (or __stochastic process__) is generally defined as a _random function of time_ \\(X\\!\left(t\right)\\), that is to say a random variable evolving over time---even though independent variables of different nature (such as position) are still possible.